-Grain yield and NUE are reduced when: flood establishment is delayed after the preflood fertilizer N application; fertilizer N is applied to a wet soil; and/or N fertilizer is applied into the floodwater for seedling rice uptake.
-The goal with the preflood application is to incorporate fertilizer N into the soil with the floodwater.
-This positions N in the root zone, below the oxygenated soil-water interface, limiting nitrification and potential for subsequent denitrification.
+Grain yield and NUE are reduced when: flood establishment is delayed after the pre-flood fertilizer N application; fertilizer N is applied to a wet soil; and/or N fertilizer is applied into the floodwater for seedling rice uptake.
+The goal with the pre-flood application is to incorporate fertilizer N into the soil with the floodwater.
+This positions N in the root zone, below the oxygenated soil-water interface, limiting nitrification and the potential for subsequent denitrification.
 According to research and monitoring of water quality in Texas and Arkansas, N and P concentrations in surface runoff from flooded commercial rice fields are frequently lower than groundwater pumped onto the fields.
 The rapid nutrient uptake and filtering effects of rice make runoff N and P losses negligible under recommended fertilizer and irrigation management practices.

 The appropriate agronomic N rates and best times of application are determined by each state based on variety and cultural management-specific research.
 Prior to 1995, a three-way split application of N fertilizer was common in the Midsouth.
-A two-way split (preflood and at IE) has recently replaced the three-way split in the Midsouth states because of more precise irrigation management and increased planting of short-season, stiffstrawed cultivars.
+A two-way split (pre-flood and at IE) has recently replaced the three-way split in the Midsouth states because of more precise irrigation management and increased planting of short-season, stiff-strawed cultivars.

 Recent legislation in California is phasing out the common practice of rice straw burning.
-Straw must either be incorporated or removed from fields.
-Many rice farmers in California and the Midsouth reflood fields in the winter months to create a more favorable habitat for waterfowl.
-The impact of these practices on nutrient cycling, especially N, K, and carbon (C), and management of pre- and post-plant nutrients is currently being studied.
+Therefore, straw must be incorporated or removed from fields.
+Many rice farmers in California and the Midsouth re-flood fields in the winter months to create a more favorable habitat for waterfowl.
+The impact of these practices on nutrient cycling...especially N, carbon (C), and K...and how to manage both pre-plant and post-plant nutrients is currently being studied.

 Research suggests that maximum rice yields can be obtained using less total seasonal fertilizer N when the majority of N is applied immediately before flooding during vegetative growth.
-Thus, recommendations are shifting towards the use of a single, large preflood N rate with fertilizer NUE monitored at midseason growth stages.
-Where it is difficult to establish or maintain a permanent flood in a timely manner, many farmers continue to use a two-way split: 60 to 120 lb N/A (depending on variety) preflood with the remainder (about 60 lb N/A) applied at midseason, beginning at IE to 1/2-in.
-IE. The N rate on clay soils is generally 20 to 30 lb N/A greater than that recommended for silt loam soils.
-The need for a midseason N application in the Midsouth is increasingly based on plant biomass estimates of total N uptake using a plant area reference board, calibrated and specific for the variety and growing degree unit [DD-50 (degrees Fahrenheit)] accumulation.
-The DD-50 program is used extensively in Arkansas and some adjacent states to assist growers in making up to 26 management decisions.
-In Texas, and other areas, midseason N requirements are sometimes based on chlorophyll meter readings from recently matured leaves.
+Thus, recommendations are shifting towards the use of a single, large pre-flood N rate with fertilizer NUE monitored at midseason growth stages.
+Where it is difficult to establish or maintain a permanent flood in a timely manner, many farmers continue to use a two-way split: 65 to 135 kg N/ha (depending on variety) pre-flood with the remainder (about 65 kg N/ha) applied at midseason, beginning at IE to 1.25 cm IE. The N rate on clay soils is generally 20 to 35 kg N/ha greater than those recommended for silt loam soils.

+The need for a midseason N application in the Midsouth is increasingly being based on plant biomass estimates of total N uptake using a plant area reference board, calibrated and specific for the variety and growing degree unit [DD-10 (°C)] accumulation.
+The DD-10 program is used extensively in Arkansas and some adjacent states to assist growers in making up to 26 management decisions.
+In Texas and some other areas, midseason N requirements are sometimes based on chlorophyll meter readings from recently matured leaves.
 In California and other states, laboratory N analysis of sampled flag leaf or Y-leaf tissue determines the need for midseason N. Midseason fertilizer applications are typically made by airplane or helicopter.